ut-biomet/r-geno-tools-engine/doc/README.md

 `phenoFile`     |     path of the phenotypic data file (`csv` file) `genoUrl`     |     url of the geno data file (`.vcf` or `.vcf.gz` file) `phenoUrl`     |     url of the phenotypic data file (`csv` file) `trait`     |     Chraracter of length 1, name of the trait to analyze.
-Could be a column name of the phenotypic file `test`     |     Which test to use.
+Must be a column name of the phenotypic file.
+`test`     |     Which test to use.
 Either `"score"`,  `"wald"` or `"lrt"`.
 For binary phenotypes, test = `"score"` is mandatory.
 For more information about this parameters see: `??gaston::association.test`
 `fixed`     |     Number of Principal Components to include in the model with fixed effect (for test = `"wald"` or `"lrt"`).
 Default value is 0.
 For more information about this parameters see: `??gaston::association.test`
 `response`     |     Character of length 1, Either "quantitative" or "binary".
 Is the trait a quantitative or a binary phenotype?
 Default value is "quantitative"
 `thresh_maf`     |     Threshold for filtering markers.
 Only markers with minor allele frequency > `thresh_maf` will be kept.
 `thresh_callrate`     |     Threshold for filtering markers.
 Only markers with a callrate > `thresh_callrate` will be kept.
-`dir`     |     directory where to save the data, by default it is a temporary directory
+`outFile`     |     path of the output file.
+If `NULL`, the output will not be written in any file.
+By default write in an tempoary `.json` file.

 ## Value